Savory Pumpkin Gnocchi Recipe

 Entertaining on a Budget

-This gnocchi recipe is not just delicious and beautiful; you can make it for just a couple of dollars per serving.
+This gnocchi recipe is not just delicious and beautiful; you can make it for just a few dollars per serving.

 A Few Final Thoughts on this Pumpkin Gnocchi Recipe: